akm-akm/akm-whatsapp-bot/Readme.md

 4. Select github under deployment method and select your forked repository.
 5. In the 'Resources' section add 'Heroku postgres' in the add on.
 6. Add the enviroment variables shown in .env.example file under settings > reveal config vars.
-7. Now open the app after deploying it and login usig the password you added in enviroment variable.
+7. Now open the app after deploying it and login using the password you added in enviroment variable.
 8. Click on connect and and scan the qr code shown in the site.
 9. Test by sending hi in the inbox.
 10. Star this repo and Enjoy!!